Privacy Consent - Lending

 - organisations which provide or confirm information to verify your identity

-- contractors for statement production and delivery, card and cheque production
+- contractors for statement production and delivery and card production

 - brokers, agents and advisers acting for you